BRAIN-NTNU/data-science-course/README.md

 1. Install virtualenv, if not already installed: `pip install virtualenv`
 2. Create new environment in `data-science-course/`: `virtualenv venv`
-3. Activate new environment: `source venv/bin/activate`
+3. Activate new environment: `source venv/bin/activate` on Mac, or equivalently `venv\Scripts\activate.bat` on Windows.
 4. Install packages that is needed for course: `pip install -r requirements.txt`
 5. Add new virtual environment to Jupyter: `python -m ipykernel install --user --name=venv`
 6. Start jupyter notebook: `jupyter notebook`